-- If the furnace is installed as a single pipe installation in a confined space, it is required that the necessary combustion air come from the outdoors by way of attic, crawl space, air duct, or direct opening.
-For Installations in confined spaces, see pages 7 - 10 for combustion air requirements. - Installations in these locations may require outdoor air for combustion, due to chemical exposures:
+If the furnace is installed in a confined space, it is required that the necessary combustion air come from the outdoors by way of attic, crawl space, air duct, or direct opening.
+For Installations in confined spaces, see pages 8 - 10 for combustion air requirements.
+Installations in these locations may require outdoor air for combustion, due to chemical exposures: